5 from 2 votes

 • Crank up the heat: As written, this recipe yields a mild taco seasoning (my 3 year old can handle it!).
 Feel free to increase the cayenne or add some crushed red pepper flakes.
 If you love spicy food, my arrabiata sauce is perfect for you!

 • Make it smoky: We’re using smoked paprika, but you can also swap half of the chili powder with ancho chili (chipotle powder would also work well, if you enjoy the flavor!).
-If you’ve made my chili recipe or potato soup recipe, you know that ancho chili is one of my favorite secret ingredient spices — it adds a lot of flavor!
+If you’ve made my best chili recipe or potato soup recipe, you know that ancho chili is one of my favorite secret ingredient spices — it adds a lot of flavor!

 • Add depth: add a pinch of sugar for more depth of flavor.
-I do this in many savory recipes, like my sloppy joes and my meat sauce.
+I do this in many savory recipes, like my sloppy joes recipe and my meat sauce.

 Jar of homemade taco seasoning with a gold spoon inside.